CBRE Group

-CBRE Group, Inc. is an American commercial real estate services and investment firm.
-The abbreviation CBRE stands for Coldwell Banker Richard Ellis.
-It is the world's largest commercial real estate services and investment firm (based on 2021 revenue).
+CBRE Group, Inc. (an initialism of Coldwell Banker Richard Ellis) is an American commercial real estate services and investment firm with corporate headquarters in Dallas, Texas and global financial headquarters at Lever House in Midtown Manhattan.
+It is the world's largest commercial real estate services and investment firm (based on 2022 revenue).

-The firm is ranked 122nd on the Fortune 500 and has been included in the Fortune 500 every year since 2008.
-CBRE serves more than 90 of the top 100 companies on the Fortune 100.
-It is one of the "Big 4" commercial real estate services companies, alongside Cushman & Wakefield, Colliers, and JLL.
+The firm is ranked 135th on the Fortune 500 and has been included in the Fortune 500 every year since 2008.
+CBRE serves more than 95 of the companies on the Fortune 100.
+It is one of the "Big 4" commercial real estate services companies, alongside Cushman & Wakefield, Colliers and JLL.